almostearthling/when-command/share/doc/when-command/PACKAGE.md

 $ cd deb_dist/when-command-<version_identifier>
 ```

-The guide in [Python libraries/application packaging](https://wiki.debian.org/Python/Packaging) suggests then to edit some files in the `debian` subdirectory, namely `control` and `rules` (since we use a stub file, no `links` specification is actually necessary).
+The guide in [Python libraries/application packaging](https://wiki.debian.org/Python/Packaging) suggests then to edit some files in the `debian` subdirectory, namely `control` and `rules`.
 The files should read as follows:

 **control:**
 ```
 Source: when-command
-Maintainer: Francesco Garosi <franz.g@infinito.it>
+Maintainer: Francesco Garosi (AlmostEarthling) <franz.g@no-spam-please.infinito.it>
 Section: base
 Priority: optional
 Build-Depends: python3-setuptools, python3, debhelper (>= 7.4.3)